GhanGhan/Music_Visualizer/README.md

 # Overview
 The device receives an audio signal from a 3.5mm jack (i.e. a headphone jack) that is connected to any analog sound source.
-The audio signal is then separated into the **7 music frequency ranges** and their respective volumes' are then **displayed on 10 LED's using a logorithmic scale.**
+The audio signal is then separated into the **7 music frequency ranges** and their respective volumes' are then **displayed on 10 LED's using a decibel scale.**
-The brightness of the LEDs and the maximum value of the logorithmic scale can be adjusted by the user!
+The brightness of the LEDs and the maximum value of the decibal scale can be adjusted by the user!
 ![Full_3D_View](https://github.com/GhanGhan/Music_Visualizer/assets/17633599/c1a8e4e7-99a0-4a1e-9c01-7bc1968a0fe4)

 # Table of Contents